Reconstructing the Home Depot DIY App

 Narrow Scope, Widen Possibilities

-DIY’ers Need tools to support their progress that don’t add more work
+DIY’ers Need tools to support their progress that won’t add more work

 Problem Statement